magoyette/chapbook-tweego-starter/README.md

 Here's an example of a structure with many stories:

-- stories (folder ignored by the Git repository of chapbook-tweego-starter)
+- stories (folder ignored by the Git repository of chapbook-tweego-builder)
   - story1 (the Git repository of a story)
     - scripts
     - styles